sern-handler/handler/README.md

 </div>

 ## Why?
-- Featherweight, lightning-fast.
+- For you.
 A framework that's tailored to your exact needs.
+- Lightweight.
+Does a lot while being small.
-- Support for discord.js v14 and all of it's interactions
+- Latest features.
+Support for discord.js v14 and all of it's interactions
 - Hybrid, customizable, composable commands.
 Just how you like.
-- Plug and play or customize to your liking
+- Start quick.
+Plug and play or customize to your liking
-- Developed reactive.
-For consistent and reliable backend
+- Code Reactive.
+Embraces reactive programming for consistent and reliable backend
-- Customizable logger, error handling, and more
+- Logger.
+Customize, handle erros and do much more.
 - We're active and growing, always here to help.
 [Join the community](https://sern.dev/discord)
 - Use it with TypeScript, ESM, or CommonJS.
 All welcome.
-- Unleash the full potential with a poweful CLI and awesome plugins.
+- Unleash the full potential with a powerful CLI and awesome plugins.

 ## 📜 Installation